-General Merchants has two locations.
+General Merchants has multiple Belfast cafes.
 We frequented the location at 361 Ormeau Road, Belfast BT7 3GL, United Kingdom.

-Spending the other half of our time in central Belfast at the aforementioned Hotel Europa, we found Established on our first morning in town and immediately felt at home amongst the hipster crowd drinking pourovers and working on their Apple computers.
-(We may be a bit old to be called hipsters, but these are two areas where we would easily qualify for the dubious label.)
-We were immediately reminded of the great coffee shops that we enjoyed in Dublin, which is not surprising since Established proudly serves Dublin’s excellent 3fe coffee.
+Spending half of our time in central Belfast at the Hotel Europa, we found Established on our first morning in town and immediately felt at home amongst the hipster crowd drinking pourovers and working on their Apple computers.
+We skew a bit old to be called hipsters, but these are two areas where we would easily qualify for the dubious label.

-We expected to find good pubs in Belfast, and we were not disappointed.
-Our only dilemma was choosing between beer, cider and whiskey.
+We checked out some of the best bars in Belfast, and we were not disappointed.
+Our only dilemma was choosing from the many beer, cider and whiskey options.